We all want to live our lives with meaning and purpose. But what does it mean to be intentional with your life?

 Having an idea of your clear goals is the first step to being more intentional with your life.
 It gives you direction and keeps you motivated on your path to success.

-It allows you to plan the things on which you want to focus, and not spend time on things that don’t matter.
+It allows you plan the things on which you want to focus, and not spend time on things that don’t matter.

-2. Be present in the moment
+2. Live in the present moment

 When you are in the moment, you stay focused and nothing else matters.
-It allows you to enjoy the time with your friends and family instead of worrying about other things, such as what’s going on at work or what you have to do next week.
+It allows you to enjoy the time with your best friends and family instead of worrying about other things, such as what’s going on at work or what you have to do next week.

 By being present in the moment, it allows you to feel grateful for everything that is going well and be more aware of opportunities around you that you wouldn’t normally notice if your mind was elsewhere.